Heart Center & Bed Expansion

-The addition, which is planned for the southeast side of the Health Center, will span 65,235 square feet.
+The addition, under construction on the southeast side of the Health Center, spans 65,235 square feet.
 The ground floor will house staff office space, Facility and Environmental Services, and mechanical rooms.
 The first floor will consolidate cardiac services including the addition of a second cardiac cath lab, 15 exam rooms for the cardiac and pulmonary clinic, rehab gym, stress testing, echo testing, pulmonary function testing, EKG, and nuclear medicine.
 The second floor will house 20 additional medical surgical rooms.
 The entire addition will be connected to each adjacent floor of the Health Center, including a new elevator going to the third and fourth floors.

 Erica Stollard, director of Planning explained that through a partnership with Prairie Heart Institute of Illinois, the volume of cardiology services has grown greatly in the last few years.
 While in calendar year 2013, SBL performed 514 cardiac cath cases, it had grown to 889 in calendar 2015.
 The cath lab performs diagnostic and interventional cases.
 Interventional Cardiologist Amit Dande, MD, Cardiologists Thomas Cahill, MD, and Michael LaMonto, DO, and Allison Gough, APN currently staff The Heart Center.

 Sarah Bush Lincoln has also experienced inpatient growth as well, growing from 3,989 inpatients medical surgical admissions in calendar year 2013 to 4,911 in calendar year 2015.
 At the same time the average daily census grew from 53.6 to 61.2.
 The Medical Surgical beds are used to care for adults post surgery and for people with general illnesses such as pneumonia and congestive heart failure,